mattvenn/aerial-photography/docs/lesson-plan.md

 Q: what's inside a computer?

-A: show picture of Raspberry Pi and explain components: CPU, memory, USB ports, power socket, GPIO
+A: show picture of Raspberry Pi (2-raspi-3d) and explain components: CPU, memory, USB ports, power socket, GPIO

 \ ![Raspberry Pi](raspi-3d.jpg)

 ### Program your robot : 25 minutes

+Show the robot programming tables (3-robot).

 The most fundamental part of programming a computer is understanding that programs are made up of a sequence of commands.